 EC-Assess is a tool based on the ethical framework of the Earth Charter.
 EC-Assess measures both a subject's level of declared commitment and level of performance in pursuit of a more just, sustainable, and peaceful world.
 The tool is designed to be applicable and useful in a very wide variety of contexts, ranging from individual lifestyle assessment to internal or external organizational review.
-You can, for example, evaluate your university's, home community's or organization's level of sustainability.
-Once you have the results you can organize a brainstorming meeting where you can think of possibilities to enhance the sustainability level.
-The valuable tool is available at our virtual library: http://www.earthcharterinaction.org/invent/details.php?id=249.
+You can, for example, evaluate your universities, home communities or organization's level of sustainability.
+Once you have the results you can organize a brainstorming meeting where you can think of possibilities to enhance the sustainability level of that particular environment.